visualinteractivedata/visualinteractivedata.github.io/jobs/b-ready.md

 -	Spend most of their time in Edinburgh

 ## Application
-Interested candidates are encouraged to send their CV, Cover Letter, and a Portfolio link or file via email with a subject line **“Last Name, First Name – B-READY Summer 2025 Internship Application”** (e.g., Doe, Jane – B-Ready Summer 2025 Internship Application).
+Interested candidates are encouraged to send their CV, Cover Letter, and a Portfolio link or file via email with a subject line **“Last Name, First Name – B-READY Summer 2025 Internship Application”** (e.g., Doe, Jane – B-Ready Summer 2025 Internship Application) to [BReadyInternships@worldbank.org](BReadyInternships@worldbank.org) and CC [dkaufma2@ed.ac.uk](dkaufma2@ed.ac.uk).

 Your email should include your …
 -	Resume/CV